 RiverView was one of the first hospitals in the region to start keeping mother and baby together after a cesarean.
 The OB Unit worked with RiverView's Surgical Services Team to ensure that mothers who deliver via cesarean section get to enjoy the same closeness with their newborns.
 Instead of being separated after the procedure and during the recovery period, mothers delivering at RiverView can keep their newborn with them from birth through recovery on the OB Unit.

-Aditionaly, RiverView introduced a two-ply blue and clear surgical drape that allows families to, at the time of baby's birth, see the baby immediately.
+Additionally, RiverView introduced a two-ply blue and clear surgical drape that allows families to, at the time of baby's birth, see the baby immediately.
 The baby is now in view from the time of birth until mom gets to hold baby for the first time.
 Mothers who deliver via cesarean are also able to enjoy the same bonding and physiologic benefits of immediate skin-to-skin care and early breastfeeding that is enjoyed by mothers who deliver vaginally.

 No longer is it the case that a family's first night alone with the new baby is after returning home from the hospital.
 The Centers for Disease Control, the World Health Organization and the American Academy of Pediatrics all recommend a 24-hour rooming-in setup.
 Rooming-in is the practice of keeping mother, baby, and family together in the same room after the birth of their baby and through the remainder of the hospital stay.
 Newborns only leave their mothers and go to the nursery for procedures or if needing specialty observation.

 On the long list of items that ensure the safety of each mother and child, RiverView has implemented the policy of not allowing any inductions or scheduled cesarean sections prior to 39 weeks, unless medically indicated.
-RiverView's cesarean rate is currently the same as the national average, 32 percent, although it's usually below the national average.

 Once the baby is born, routine congenital cardiac screenings are conducted to identify problems as early as possible so proper treatment can begin.
 As required by the State of Minnesota, newborns are screened for treatable genetic conditions through a blood spot panel, congenital heart defects through pulse oximetry screening, and for hearing deficits through hearing screenings.